20tsange1/NBA-Grammar/README.md

 }
 ```

 Lastly and most importantly, analysts must be able to evaluate the plays they have setup, passing players as inputs into sequences of plays to calculate the success rate of the combination.
 A key feature here is the sequencing of plays, the use of players or identifiers as arguments, and the use of plays within plays.
 Some plays return the player with the ball, and this can then be used in the play that it is nested within, allowing analysts to more succinctly chain plays together.
-The evaluation block ties up the language altogether, bringing forth its purpose of success calculation and providing the functionality that it is designed for.
+The block provides flexibility in the expressions of plays and actions, allowing analysts to evaluate a breadth of game relevant scenarios, and through its functionality, ties up the language altogether, bringing forth its purpose of probabilistic success prediction.

 ### Output Process (Example)